 Everyone Else who wants to confront fear and discomfort which comes from lack of knowledge, and instead learn how to better interact with people who seem different than who they are already comfortable with.

-Anyone in a helping profession can benefit from the concepts and strategies explored in this book.
-It is my hope that after reading this book, you will be better equipped to reduce cultural barriers, misunderstandings and offenses, and consequently provide better services to whomever has needs you endeavor to meet.
-Thanks for reading.
-I hope it helps.
+Anyone in a helping profession can benefit from the concepts and strategies explored in this course.
+My goal is to help you become better equipped to reduce cultural barriers, misunderstandings and offenses, and consequently provide better services to whomever you have the opportunity to serve.

 Your colleagues are raving about your speaker...